Sir Henry Wilson, 1st Baronet: Doctrine

-Wilson had argued as far back as a memo to Arnold-Forster in May 1905 that a "School of Thought" was needed.
-In his start-of-year speeches to students, he stressed the need for administrative knowledge ("the drudgery of staffwork"), physical fitness (in his mid-forties, Wilson was still able to keep up with much younger officers at sport), imagination, "sound judgement of men & affairs" and "constant reading & reflexion on the campaigns of the great masters".
-Brian Bond argued (in The Victorian Army and the Staff College) that Wilson's "School of Thought" meant not just common training for staff officers but also espousal of conscription and the military commitment to send a BEF to France in the event of war.
-Keith Jeffery argues that this is a misunderstanding by Bond: there is no evidence in Wilson's writings to confirm that he meant the phrase in that way, although his political views were shared by many officers.
+In speeches to students, Wilson stressed the need for administrative knowledge ("the drudgery of staffwork"), physical fitness, imagination, "sound judgement of men & affairs" and "constant reading & reflexion on the campaigns of the great masters".
+Brian Bond argued that Wilson's "School of Thought" meant not just common training for staff officers but also espousal of conscription and the military commitment to send a BEF to France in the event of war.
+Keith Jeffery argues that this is a misunderstanding by Bond: there is no evidence in Wilson's writings to confirm that he meant the phrase in that way.

-Although Wilson was less obsessed about the dangers of espionage than Edmonds (then running MO5 – military intelligence), in March 1908 he had two German barbers removed as potential spies from Staff College.
+Although Wilson was less obsessed about the dangers of espionage than James Edward Edmonds, in March 1908 he had two German barbers removed as potential spies from Staff College.

 Wilson was appointed a Companion of the Order of the Bath in the June 1908 Birthday Honours.

 In 1908 Wilson had his senior class prepare a scheme for the deployment of an Expeditionary Force to France, assuming Germany to have invaded Belgium.
 Questions were asked in the House of Commons when news of this leaked out, and the following year no assumption was made of a German invasion of Belgium, and students were sharply reminded that the exercise was "SECRET".
-Wilson first met Foch on a visit to the Ecole Superieur de Guerre (December 1909, and again on Wilson's way home from holiday in Switzerland in January 1910).
-They struck up a good rapport, and both thought the Germans would attack between Verdun and Namur (in the actual event they would attack much further west than that).
-Wilson arranged for Foch and Victor Huguet to visit Britain in June 1910, and copied his practice of setting students outdoor exercises in which they were distracted by instructors shouting "Allez!
-Allez!" and "Vite!
-Vite!" at them whilst they were attempting to draw up plans at short notice.
+Wilson first met Ferdinand Foch on a visit to the École supérieure de guerre in 1909; they struck up a good rapport.
+Wilson arranged for Foch and Victor Huguet to visit Britain in June 1910, and copied his practice of setting students outdoor exercises in which they were distracted by instructors shouting at them whilst they were attempting to draw up plans at short notice.